 Have a beautiful weekend and I hope you love this Vegan Mushroom Pasta as mush as we do!

 Vegan Mushroom Pasta with roasted sunchokes and a creamy vegan artichoke heart sauce ( use canned or frozen artichoke hearts) that can be made in under 30 minutes!
 Delicious, healthy, nut-free and totally vegan.

 - Prep Time: 20 mins

 - Category: Main, vegan, vegan main, pasta recipe

 - Cuisine: Italian

 - 8 ounces dry pasta- tagliatelle, fettuccine, linguine, spaghetti

-- 8 ounces roasted sunchokes ( optional- you can leave these out, or sub with more mushrooms)
+- 8 ounces sunchokes ( optional- you can leave these out, or sub with more mushrooms)

 - 8 ounces sliced mushrooms- cremini, shittake, porto’s, chanterelles